A large walled 5th century monastery and pilgrimage inn, with huge underground water reservoirs. Founded by the hermit Euthymius “the Great”

 Click on the photos to view in higher resolution…

 The major points of interest are marked on the aerial view.
-You can press on a yellow square to jump to the selected section in this web page.

 The following YouTube video shows a flight over the site: